Developer Guide¶

 Getting Started¶

-Java 11+ is required to build and run this project.
-You can build the project with mvnw package
+Java 17+ is required to build and run this project.
+You can build the project with ./gradlew build.

 Licensing¶